Senior Curriculum

 WIDER LEARNING OPPORTUNITIES

-There are many choirs and ensembles on offer, including the St Catherine’s Singers, the Orchestra and the woodwind ensemble.
+There are many choirs and ensembles on offer, including the St Catherine’s Singers, the Orchestra and the flute ensemble.
 There are formal and informal concerts given throughout the year.
 The Music and Drama departments collaborate closely on the yearly school production and there are musicians involved in the singing and in the production band.

 We have a highly dedicated and professional team of peripatetic staff.
 All orchestral instruments, voice, piano, guitar and percussion are available to learn.
 We act as a centre for Associated Board exams once a year and many pupils enter, achieving excellent results.
 The music department has 3 practice rooms where girls are welcome to use in small groups in their free time and create a band, pursue any musical interest of their own or simply practise.
 Concert visits are organised as well as master classes by visiting professional musicians and singers.